Life is full of unknowns. Financial hardship can be one of those things that can come from out of nowhere.

 What is a Financial Hardship?

 An easy way to understand financial hardship is the following.
 If you have a myriad of bills to pay and you are obligated, for lack of funds, to decide which of those bills you can afford to pay monthly, this dilemma is what has been coined, financial hardship.
-Essentially, it is lacking the funds to pay for obligatory expenses and facing debt as a repercussion.
+Essentially, it is lacking the funds to pay for obligatory expenses and faces debt as a repercussion.
 Sometimes not being able to pay for unexpected expenses when they come can be a form of financial hardship as well.

 Student Loan Financial Hardship: